SajjadAliZaidi/single-stop-frontend-code-challenge/README.md

 ## What's in this project file?

 We know that applying for developer jobs can be very time consuming.
 In the interest of saving you some time, we have taken the liberty of bootstrapping the project with Create React App.
-We have added the necessary Redux packages to the package.json as well.
+We've added Redux and Thunks middleware to the package.json as well.

 In order to simulate working with a backend, we have provided a mock API for comments.
 We also added a script to install the dependencies for both the frontend and the API with a single command.
 Additionally, we tweaked the default start